jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

     * **Use this node as much as possible:** This is the default setting.
 In this mode, Jenkins uses this node freely.
     Whenever there is a build that can be done by using this node, Jenkins will use it.
     * **Only build jobs with label expressions matching this node:**
-    In this mode, Jenkins will only build a project on this node when that project is restricted to certain nodes using a label expression, and that expression matches this node's name and/or labels.
+    In this mode, Jenkins will only build a project on this node when that project is restricted to certain nodes using a label expression and that expression matches this node's name and/or labels.
     This allows a node to be reserved for certain kinds of jobs.
 For example, if you have jobs that run performance tests, you may want them to only run on a specially configured machine, while preventing all other jobs from using that machine.